2023 Open 13 Provence

 The 2023 Open 13 Provence was a men's tennis tournament played on indoor hard courts.
 It was the 31st edition of the Open 13, and part of the ATP Tour 250 series of the 2023 ATP Tour.
-It took place at the Palais des Sports de Marseille in Marseille, France, from 20 through 26 February 2023.
+It took place at the Palais des Sports de Marseille in Marseille, France, from 20 January through 26 February 2023.
+First-seeded Hubert Hurkacz won the singles title.